Immigrating to Hungary for permanent residency: pros and cons

 - health insurance.

-A fee of HUF 1,000 (€2.50) is charged for each registration certificate, which, for EU and EEA nationals, is valid indefinitely.
+A fee of HUF 1,000, or €2.50, is charged for each registration certificate, which, for EU and EEA nationals, is valid indefinitely.

 Investment options include:

-- A donation to charity amounting to €1,000,000+.
+- Donation to a higher educational institution amounting to €1,000,000+.

 - valid passports;